Child Safeguarding

 We take the happiness of our players seriously and ask you to help us maintain the clubs ethos for fun, inclusiveness and fair play by being an active supporter.
 I would encourage all adults to set a good example when spectating, by applauding good play and effort on both sides.

-How Wimbledon ensures the club is safe:
+How Wimbledon RFC ensures the club is safe

-2. I am a member of the minis and youth executive committee and have a duty to ensure all club decisions give due regard to safeguarding issues.
+1. The club has elected me, Sophie Castle, as the Club Safeguarding Officer.
+I am a member of the club's executive committee and have a duty to ensure all club decisions give due regard to safeguarding issues.

-3. I organise safeguarding training sessions at the club.
+2. I organise safeguarding training sessions at the club.
 Every volunteer is required to attend a briefing session in their first season.
 At least one person from each age group must attend the RFU ‘Play It Safe’ course.

-6. All volunteers, parents and carers have a duty to help identify any signs of harm and report them to me or the RFU Safeguarding team.
+5. All volunteers, parents and carers have a duty to help identify any signs of harm and report them to me or the RFU Safeguarding team.
 If you have any concerns, please contact me.
 I’ll be at the club most Sundays, either on the sideline or in the clubhouse.

-You can contact Sophie by e-mail via childprot@wmrfc.co.uk or 07970 212727.
+You can contact Sophie in confidence by e-mail via childprot@wmrfc.co.uk or 07970 212727.

 Please can we have enough time prior to tour to review as we need to fit them all in.
 Suggest at least 3 weeks before departure but preferably before that.